Picking Uncle Sam's pockets, with Jetson Leder-Luis

 You may not know this, but your State Department of Labor is not the most technologically sophisticated organization in the country.
 And so they were tasked with getting a lot of money out the door really fast, and they succeeded along that front.
 But to do so, they widely compromised their standards for checking that the right money was going to the right person.
 We have to imagine that just the volume, sheer volume of claims they were getting relative to their historic systems was outstanding.

 So I have a paper on this (Unemployment Insurance Fraud in the Debit Card Market) with Jialan Wang at the University of Illinois and two great PhD students, Umang Khetan at the University of Iowa and Yunrong Zhou at Purdue.
 We got this fantastic dataset – it's so cool.
 We got 1% of all debit card transactions in the country.
+[Patrick notes: Jetson remarked, after the podcast, that this might be different than the actual sample coverage, but it is large.]
 And a lot of the unemployment money was spent through the debit card rails.
 And the reason for that is many states would issue prepaid debit cards as a way of getting the money out the door really fast.

 So a nefarious actor would apply for these, sometimes on behalf of multiple people at the same time in the same state or in multiple states, get debit cards in the mail, and then they'd go out and take the money out of ATMs generally; now they have cash, they've now skirted the financial system.